Ngel Nyaki Forest Reserve: Fauna

 Ngel Nyaki is home to a population of the rare and endangered Nigeria-Cameroon chimpanzee, Pan troglodytes subsp. ellioti.
 It is estimated that the chimpanzee population in the forest comprises a single interbreeding community of 11–13 adults.

 Other primates including putty-nosed monkey (Cercopithecus nictitans), mona monkey (Cercopithecus mona) and tantalus monkey (Chlorocebus tantalus) also inhabit the forest.
 Birds such as turacos, the Cameroon olive-pigeon (Columba sjostedti), double-toothed barbet (Lybius bidentatus) and green bulbul are common.

-Freshwater crayfish belonging to the genus Astacopsis are abundant in the forested streams.
+Freshwater crayfish belonging to the genus Astacopsis are found abundantly in the forested streams.

 Ngel Nyaki has been classified as an Important Bird Area by Birdlife International.
-Species of interest include the IUCN vulnerable Bannerman's weaver (Ploceus bannermani) and the near threatened Crossley's ground-thrush (Zoothera crossleyi).
+Species of interest include the IUCN vulnerable Bannerman's weaver (Ploceus bannermani), and the near threatened Crossley's ground-thrush (Zoothera crossleyi).
 158 bird species were recorded on the Mambilla Plateau between 13 November – 22 December 2003 by Tony Disley, many of them were within Ngel Nyaki Forest Reserve.